pragyakeshap/pragyakeshap/README.md

 **Confidential Kubernetes on GKE**
 Architected confidential workloads for sensitive financial data using **AMD SEV-SNP / Intel SGX** and GKE node pools; automated attestation and secrets flow.

-**Apigee Edge → Apigee (GCP) Migration**
+**On-Prem to GCP Migration**
-Blueprints, zero-downtime cutover patterns, canary routing, and developer portal modernization for a large API program.
+Blueprints, zero-downtime cutover patterns, canary routing, and app modernization for a large API program.

 **API Threat Analytics on GCP**
 Real-time dashboards with **Cloud Logging + Chronicle**; anomaly rules and enrichment pipeline for API abuse and exfiltration.